 QR Codes can be printed on your delivery packages too.
-It makes it easy for your customers to give important feedback without going to your website manually.
+It makes it easy for your customers to give important feedback without going to your website manually and provide a good digital customer journey.
 It’s also a great way to link offline and online presence, boosting brand equity.

 Let’s say you have a unique on-ground activation somewhere in the city.
 You can set up QR Codes around the area and create meaningful experiences for consumers when they scan them.
 For example, when a user scans the code, they can see exclusive content through their smartphone, or it can ‘pop up’ through AI.
 It enhances their journey and makes them loyal to your brand in one go.

 QR Codes allow you to connect consumers to information efficiently.
 Some consumers who may shy away from clicking on links might scan QR Codes instead because of the novelty of the experience.
 For example, a consumer who’s interested in buying VoIP software might not click on a link that explains the differences between VoIP and landline.
 They will want to scan an embedded QR Code that leads to the same webpage if it offers an exciting reward.